superfly/docs/getting-started/index.html.md

 - **[Speedrun](/docs/speedrun/):** Jump right in and launch your own app fast.

-Once that's done, check out out in-depth docs:
+Once that's done, check out our in-depth docs:

 * [Language & Framework Guides](/docs/languages-and-frameworks/): Comprehensive and starter guides for your favorite languages and frameworks.
 * [Fly Launch](/docs/apps): You've tried the `fly launch` command.
 Now learn how to use all the Fly Launch features that help you manage and run your apps.